alicata/pc3/readme.md

 A probe installed on local device or remote node can continously poll data from a file stream, even if the file stream producer is unaware of being observed.

 ## Observation Volume
-Load arbitrary observation volume shapes and track changes, noise or events that occur within it.
+Load arbitrary observation volume shapes and track changes, noise or events that occurs inside of it and violate assumptions.
 The volume representation loads into the pipeline as ModernGL GPU effect objects.

 ![perc3ption](/docs/pc3_stream.png)